 I was 31 the second time.
 I remember exactly where I was: walking from the little kitchen of my first 80-year-old home into the entryway.
 I was filled with fear.
 My mom had died, I was having panic attacks and had returned to binge eating in an attempt to dull the pain.
-I had been running and numbing for most of my life at that point and in that moment, I was done.
+I had been trying to outrun my pain, grief and fear for most of my life at that point and in that moment, I was done.

 Life didn’t miraculously become easy after either of these experiences.
 I still had to show up the next day and the next.
 Afraid.
 I didn’t know what I was doing.
 There was no textbook to guide me.
 But I kept showing up.

 My third child arrived when I was 33.
 It was a hard pregnancy.
 I was exhausted and sick for months of it, and my hips were in excruciating pain.
 I felt like something was off the whole time.
-But she was wanted.
 And one day, after she arrived, and as I held her little six-pound body, I realized something.
 I realized I would never again diet or treat my body with contempt.
+I would never again bully myself or speak to myself unkindly.
 For her sake and mine, I decided to love myself.
 I drew a line in the sand.

 My stubbornness has served me well, but over the years I’ve awakened to the truth that I am knit together with other gifts too.
-The very characteristics that often got me into trouble or made me feel somehow less than—I see now that they serve as my weapon and shield.
+The very characteristics that often got me into trouble or made me feel somehow less than—I see now that they’ve served as both weapon and shield.

 I am a questioner and wrestler, one who seeks truth.
-I don’t settle for status quo or complacency.
-I am willing to do hard things and tell the truth.
+I don’t settle for the status quo or complacency.
+I am willing to follow my own path and tell the truth.

 It isn’t life that changed and made me happy.
 I changed.

-I changed how I see.
-This changed my life.
+I changed how I see And this changed my life

 I am that person.
 But I see differently now.
 And I drew a line in the sand.